erikssource/jdbidemo/article/springbootandjdbi.md

 ## Databases and Spring Boot

-If you've worked on some Spring Boot projects, you've probably needed to interact with a database and there's a good chance that interaction was managed by ORM (object-relational mapping) software and most likely that software was Hibernate.
+If you've worked on a few Spring Boot projects, you've probably needed to interact with a database and there's a good chance that interaction was managed by ORM (object-relational mapping) software, and most likely that software was Hibernate.
 Hibernate is powerful and it does a great job of hiding the details of interacting with a relational database, but it isn't always the right tool for the job.
-Often, it is tool that is used because it is the default way of interacting with relational databases in Spring Boot rather than being chosen because it's the best tool for the job.
-That's not to say that it can't be the best tool for the job, but it isn't always the best.
+Often, it is tool that is used because it is the default way of interacting with relational databases in Spring Boot.
+That's not to say that it can't be the correct tool for the job, but it isn't always the best fit.

-I've worked on a number of Spring projects and I can remember one where shortly after I joined the team I was introduced to a big concern with a project under development.
-The problem was that Hibernate was generating queries that were very inefficient for the Oracle database it was interacting with.
+I've worked on a number of Spring projects and I can remember one where, shortly after I joined the team, I was introduced to a looming concern with a project under development.
+Hibernate was generating queries that were very inefficient for the Oracle database it was interacting with.
 The team manager confessed that using Hibernate might have been a misstep.
 Hiding the details of interacting with the database can mean hiding inefficient queries or excessive queries.
 Eventually that project was tamed by some Oracle experts with native queries, but it felt more like we were fighting the tool rather than taking advantage of it.

-If you don't want to hide details, then you can just use JDBC to interact with the database, but that requires a lot of code to manage connections, create statements, retrieve fetched data, and map that data into objects.
-JDBCTemplate can cut out a lot of boilerplate but it will still mean a lot of work.
+If you don't want to hide details, then you can just use plain old JDBC to interact with the database, but that requires a lot of code to manage connections, create statements, retrieve fetched data, and map that data into objects.
+JDBCTemplate can cut out a lot of boilerplate but it still means a lot of work.

-Awhile ago I worked on a project with a data access tool that struck a balance that kept the developers in charge of how the Spring application interacted with the project's relational databases, but still took care of a lot of the details.
-That tool is JDBI.
+Awhile ago, I worked on a project with a data access tool that struck a balance that kept the developers in charge of how the Spring application interacted with the project's relational databases, but still took care of a lot of the details.
+That tool was JDBI.

 ## So What is JDBI

 Jdbi is a tool that gives you the feel of ORM without any magic that hides the database from you.
 You can get a more complete description on the project website: https://jdbi.org/#_introduction_to_jdbi_3

 What it's good at is letting the developer define all the SQL used to interact with the database while handling all the boilerplate and to a large extent most of the mapping of data to objects.
 That sounds like ORM, but it's not really modeling objects as data in a relational database.
-Rather, it is just handling the boilerplate code to map columns in a row to properties in a bean or methods in a record or POJO.
+Rather, it is just handling the boilerplate code to map columns in a row to properties in a bean or methods in a record or POJO (Plain Old Java Object).

 ## Time for some Code

 There's nothing like getting your hands dirty with some code to help understand how things work, so let's get to a demo.
 This demo code is a Spring Boot project that implements a simple ordering system with products, customers, and orders.
 I've tried to make a demo that isn't so trivial that it doesn't cover much, but at the same time not letting the demo get very big.
 So be prepared to look at a fair amount of code, but don't expect anything like a real application.

-All of the code is available at: https://github.com/erikssource/jdbidemo

 ### Database Schema

 ![Database Diagram](./jdbidemo.png)

 This is the database schema we'll be using in the demo.
 We have products that each have a category, customers, orders that each belong to a customer, and finally order line items that belong to an order and point to a particular product.
 Each of these entities has few simple attributes.

 ### The Application Project

 Our application will be created with Spring Boot and we'll use Postgres for our database.
 To manage our project we'll use Maven and we'll use Java 21 to code it.
 All pretty standard fare.

 The application will perform some basic CRUD functionality for categories, products, customers, and orders along with managing order line items.
-It will then prodvide a REST api for invoking those operations and we'll create unit tests for our Jdbi code.
+It will then provide a REST api for invoking those operations and we'll create unit tests for our Jdbi code.

 We'll include Spring Boot Web Starter, Spring Boot JPA Starter, Spring Boot Validation Starter, Flyway for database migrations, Spring Boot devtools, Lombok to reduce boilerplate, and Jdbi of course.